 Corporate Finance is especially relevant for students who wish to understand the broad financial issues and choices that firms face, and in turn, how these choices influence performance, valuation and risk.

 To earn the specialization, students are required to take a minimum of 5.0 semester equivalent courses (20 credits) over the course of two years.
-If you have any questions about scheduling, contact your academic advisor.
+If you have any questions about scheduling, contact your program advisor.

 An option for MA, MBA and MSF students.